Website Navigation for Screen Readers

 Is there a formal presentation due at the end of the project?

-Yes, all HOUR program recipients are expected to present their project at DREAMS (occurring in the Fall and Spring semesters) or another HOUR approved presentation event.
-Projects can be in many formats.
-See the DREAMS page for examples.
-This presentation should occur within one academic year after the award period is complete.
+Yes, all HOUR program recipients are expected to present their project at one of the next two DREAMS events, held every spring.
 Exceptions will be made on a case-by-case basis after the recipient contacts the HOUR office about a conflict.

 Would you like HOUR staff to review your application documents and provide feedback prior to submitting?
 Interested students may schedule 1 (and ONLY ONE) document review session per individual award program (per year) with HOUR staff.
 You may meet with either Tracy or Deborah; you may not meet with both for review of the same documents.